Globus Connect file transfer

 Getting Started with Globus Connect

-Description: Below are the individual steps with example screenshots regarding the setup of your Globus login account, accessing our UNC Globus endpoint uncch#unc-rc-dm and optional installation and configuration of your personal Globus Connect endpoint client.
-Globus addresses deficiencies in secure copy requests by automating large data transfers, by resuming failed transfers, file transfers are encrypted over […]
+Description: Below are the individual steps with example screenshots regarding the setup of your Globus login account, accessing our UNC Globus endpoint named “UNC, Research Computing, Datamover” or uncch#unc-rc-dm.
+There is an optional installation and configuration of your personal Globus Connect endpoint client.
+Globus addresses deficiencies in secure copy requests by automating large data transfers, by […]

 » Subjects: Mass Storage, Research Computing, Scientific Applications » Tags: CILogon, datamover, file transfer, FTP, globus, globus connect, gridftp, InCommon